jorgegorka/svelte-router/README.md

 **routes** An array of routes.

 **pathName** The path name to evaluate.
-For instance '/admin/employees?show-all=false'.
-It defaults to _document.location.pathname_
+For instance 'https://www.mysite.com/admin/employees?show-all=false'.
+It defaults to _document.location.href

 **notFound** A svelte component that will be rendered if the route can not be found.